 Since the rise of Thaksin Shinawatra to power in 2001, Thailand has been engulfed in a twenty year political crisis.
-‘Thailand in Crisis’ is a series of articles these events.
+‘Thailand in Crisis’ is a series of articles that seeks to chronicle these events.

 An Introduction: an introduction to the goal of the series.

 1. Setting the Stage: Thaksin’s entrance into politics during the turbulent democratic period of the 1990s and the drafting of the 1997 constitution.